 The Rangi is the Funky Chicken pass + Bay of Islands pass.

-It takes you around a lot of New Zealand’s big highlights, including up north to the spectacular Bay of Islands.
-If you start in Auckland you’ll have the choice of doing the Bay of Islands first or adding it on at the end or your trip (most do it first).
+The Rangi Pass takes you to many of New Zealand’s big highlights, including north to the spectacular Bay of Islands.
+If you start in Auckland, you’ll have the choice of doing the Bay of Islands first or adding it on at the end of your trip (most do it first).

 Departing Auckland, we stop at Whangarei Falls on our way North, arriving in the Bay of Islands around midday.
 Check out the sights surrounding Paihia, including New Zealand's most historic location Waitangi - the 'Birthplace of the Nation'.
 Northland is rich in history and Māori culture and with its crystal clear water, huge kauri forests, and plentiful islands to explore - you will soon see why Kiwi Experience heads up north.
 See dolphins, ride out to the famous hole in the rock, or go kayaking, fishing, diving, Parasailing, or just relax on the beach!